globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    "Submission attachments", "Encrypted on the filesystem with per-user/per-submission keys", "Extension blocking, Antivirus", "N/A"
    "Email notifications", "Encrypted with PGP when recipient keys are available", "Antispam to prevent flooding", "N/A"

-Threats to Anonymity and Confidentiality
+Threats to anonymity and confidentiality
 ========================================
 This section highlights various threats that require specific consideration.

-Browser History and Cache
+Browser history and cache
 -------------------------
 GlobaLeaks uses crafted HTTP headers and other techniques to minimize leaking information into a user’s browser history or cache.
 While this privacy feature enhances safety, it cannot guarantee protection against forensic analysis of browser cache and history but serves as an additional safety measure.